srkovnar/wherehouse_comms/README.md

 subsystem of the Wherehouse, Team 23's Spring 2023 ECE senior design project.

-## Setup and Requirements
+## Hardware Dependencies

-This code has been tested on Ai-Thinker's ESP8266 ESP-01 modules.
+The code for ESP8266 devices has been tested on Ai-Thinker's ESP8266 ESP-01 modules.
-It had been built and tested using the Arduino IDE.

-### Software dependencies
+## Software Dependencies

 Arduino IDE v2.0.0 or later
+- This version has been tested on Arduino v2.0.3
+- Certain libraries do not work on versions earlier than v2.0.0 for Linux

 ESP8266 Core for Arduino
 - ESP8266WiFi.h